 Scarfed for Life

 In February 2020, Martin Travers’ modern parable set against the backdrop of the first Old Firm clash of the season will be performed by the Citizens Young Co. in ten Glasgow secondary schools, directed by Lauren Mitchell (a former member of Young Co.).

 Scarfed for Life was developed in collaboration with Sense over Sectarianism and staff and pupils of Glasgow Secondary Schools.
-In 2011, the Citizens Theatre worked with over 80 young people to find out what they thought about the ongoing problem of prejudice and their ideas of how we can move on.
-The play toured secondary schools that year.
+In 2011, the Citizens worked with over 80 young people to find out what they thought about the ongoing problem of prejudice and their ideas of how we can move on.

 In 2013, in partnership with the Scottish Prison Service, a new version of the play was performed for over 1,200 prisoners.

-Working in partnership with Sense over Sectarianism, teachers and pupils throughout the west of Scotland study the second edition of the play (adapted for use in schools and in youth group settings).
+Festival Fringe.In a continued partnership with Sense over Sectarianism, teachers and pupils throughout the west of Scotland use the play and resources in the delivery of PHSE, Drama, Social Science and English.

 Scarfed for Life is published by Bloomsbury